Quick Answer

 Request an appraiser experienced with horse properties.
 A general appraiser may undervalue barns, arenas, and fencing, creating financing gaps.

-Close with an Equestrian Specialist
+Close with a Specialist

 A real estate agent who specializes in equestrian properties catches things that general agents miss:

-- Whether the barn layout is actually functional for daily horse care or just looks good in photos.
+Whether the barn layout is actually functional for daily horse care or just looks good in photos.

-- If the listed “riding arena” has proper footing or is just a cleared dirt patch.
+If the listed "riding arena" has proper footing or is just a cleared dirt patch.

-- Whether the pasture rotation setup actually works or will lead to overgrazing within a year.
+Whether the pasture rotation setup actually works or will lead to overgrazing within a year.

-- The true cost of deferred maintenance on fencing, roofing, and water systems.
+The true cost of deferred maintenance on fencing, roofing, and water systems.

-- Connections to equestrian lenders, inspectors, and contractors who understand horse properties.
+Connections to equestrian lenders, inspectors, and contractors who understand horse properties.

 Buying a Horse Farm FAQs

-Common questions about purchasing equestrian property in North Carolina
+Common questions about purchasing equestrian property in North Carolina.